Loop Closure using AnyLoc Visual Place Recognition in DPV-SLAM

 Shandong University of Science and Technology

-My work focuses on topological mapping, visual SLAM, and VLA models for intelligent robotic navigation systems.
+My work focuses on topological mapping, visual SLAM, and VLN models for intelligent robotic navigation systems.

 Topological mapping; Visual navigation; Monocular camera